 Four: Challenge and recover

 Getting the balance of challenge and recovery is the key to getting well.

-Go slowly and use the principles of ‘graded exposure’ to help you not do too much too soon.
+Go slowly and use the principle of ‘graded exposure’ to help you not do too much, too soon.
 Do a little bit more than you did last time, but not too much more.

-Expect a some discomfort and pain as you try new things.
-A good rule of thumb is that if the discomfort intensity is more than 5 out of 10 after 48 hours you have done too much.
+Expect some discomfort and pain as you try new things.
+A good rule of thumb is that if the discomfort or intensity is more than 5 out of 10 after 48 hours, you have done too much.

 Your protective alarm systems are kicking in.
 It is incredibly unlikely you have damaged yourself, but you do need to go more slowly to build your resilience.
 Keep exercising but reduce the amount so that you feel safe.